fangtang0101/vue-common-msg/README.md

-# vue-keep-live
+# vue-common-msg
 use
 1. npm install
 2. npm run serve
 3. open http://localhost:8080/

-this is only test tab
+this is only demo for communication of components